 Switched AC Accessory Outlet: You may plug the AC power cord of one source device into this outlet, and it will turn on whenever you turn on the receiver.
 Do not use a source that consumes more than 50 watts of power.

-AC Power Input (AVR 460 only, AVR 360 has a fixed power cord): After you have made all other connections, plug the AC power cord into this receptacle and into an unswitched wall outlet.
+AC Power Input: After you have made all other connections, plug the AC power cord into this receptacle and into an unswitched wall outlet.